taleanski/coursera3_getting-cleaning-data/README.md

 ## Other notes
 This script requires dplyr and reshape2 packages.
-It also requires the UCI HAR Dataset to be stored in working directory.
+It also requires the **UCI HAR Dataset to be stored in working directory**.
 More detailed descriptions of the script is found in the `run_analysis.R` script itself.